onlyphantom/cvessentials/transformation/lecture_affine.md

 - Code example of translating (shifting an image) using a 2x3 matrix: **`translate_01.py`**

 ## Summary and Key Points
-1. Images from imaging systems and capturing systems are often "subject to geometric distortion introduced by perspective irregularities"[^1].
+1. Images from imaging systems and capturing systems are often "subject to geometric distortion introduced by perspective irregularities"[^1] or "deformations that occur with non-ideal camera angles"[^2].

 2. In the case of translation or scaling, we typically specify our 2x3 matrix using `np.float()` and feed this matrix to `cv2.warpAffine()`